corrode/corrode.github.io/content/blog/prototyping/index.md

 And just like that, you can get some pretty compilation output alongside your code editor.

 ![bacon](bacon.png)

+Oh, and in case you were wondering, `cargo-watch` was another popular tool for this purpose, but it's since been deprecated.

 ### Use the Rust playground